MOVIES, Movies Explained

 The Tortured Male Gaze and Lack of Agency

-In the futuristic world of Blade Runner 2049, the pervasive male gaze says a lot about the misogyny and treatment of women.
-The characters in the narrative lack agency, particularly the female characters.
-Luv is programmed to be a killing machine, although on brief occasions we see her conflicted and even shedding tears.
-But she needs to be brutal because her repugnant master wants her to be.
-On the other hand, the holographic Joi is simply programmed to express love and provide companionship.
-But Joi claims some agency for herself, when she makes a decision to showcase her desire and love for Agent K aka Joe.
+In the futuristic world of Blade Runner 2049, the pervasive male gaze reveals much about the underlying misogyny and the treatment of women.
+Across the story, most female characters are stripped of real agency.
+Luv, for instance, is programmed to be a killer.
+Though we catch glimpses of inner conflict—she even sheds tears—she is brutal because that’s what Wallace demands of her.
+Joi, the holographic companion, is designed purely to express love and offer comfort.
+But Joi claims some agency for herself, when she chooses to show her desire and love for Joe.

-At the same time, while Joi is condemned to play the coy seductress, Joe is programmed to be the obedient blade runner.
-However, in this particular scenario, the tortured male gaze of Joe finds some catharsis as he witnesses Joi’s desire to be loved.
-It’s what brings tenderness and intimacy to the moment.
-Their feelings of love seem real even though it’s made up of code.
+At the same time, while Joi is trapped in the role of the coy seductress, Joe is programmed to be the obedient Blade Runner.
+But in this moment, Joe’s tortured gaze finds a kind of catharsis as he sees Joi express a genuine desire to be loved.
+It’s what gives the scene its tenderness and intimacy.
+Their feelings seem real, even if they’re ultimately built from code.

 Simulated or Real?